vinhare/MCMC-17O/README.md

 ## Citation
 If you use this script in your research, please cite:

 Hare, V.J., Yarian, D.A., Faith, J.T., Harris, C., Lee-Thorp, J.A., Passey, B.H., Sokolowski, K.G., & Ségalen, L. (2025).
-Triple oxygen isotopes in eggshell carbonate as a proxy of late Cenozoic CO₂ and primary productivity. *Geochimica et Cosmochimica Acta*.
+Triple oxygen isotopes in eggshell carbonate as a proxy of late Cenozoic CO₂ and primary productivity. *Under review*.

 ## License
 This code is provided under the MIT License.
 See `LICENSE` for details.